 - Recommend that the client go on a cleanse

 - Recommend that the client drink an abundance of alkaline water

 - Recommend a high quality omega 3, such as Auum

 “Mary had eczema all of her life.
 She was now 35 and it would be a constant struggle with her hands.
-She had heard of our company and came to us for an entirely different reason.
-It was the plants and pollens that she originally came in for.
-But as I had mentioned eczema to her she showed me the redness on her hands that come from it.
-So, I began with the fatty acids and progressed to the sweeteners and finally, I found it, it was the candida (yeast and fungal overgrowth) that was causing her hands to go red.
-Once I cleared the candida vials, her hands magically came without the redness.”
+She had heard of my company and came to me originally for plants and pollens.
+The topic of eczema came up and she showed me the redness on her hands.
+So, I began working with fatty acids, sweeteners and finally, I found it…it was the candida (yeast and fungal overgrowth) that was causing her hands to go red.
+Once I worked on candida, her hands cleared up.”